 B. Every application shall be under oath and shall include the place of residence of the applicant, the names of both parents, including the maiden name of his mother, the date and place of birth of the applicant, the applicant's felony conviction record, if any, whether the applicant is a person for whom registration with the Sex Offender and Crimes Against Minors Registry is required pursuant to Chapter 9 (§ 9.1-900 et seq.) of Title 9.1, whether the applicant is presently incarcerated or a probationer with any court, and if the applicant has previously changed his name, his former name or names.
-If such application requires the sex or gender of the applicant, the application shall permit the choice between "male," "female," or "nonbinary."C. On any such application and hearing, if such be demanded, the court, shall, unless the evidence shows
+If such application requires the sex or gender of the applicant, the application shall permit the choice between "male," "female," or an "X" marker where the "X" means unspecified or other gender identity.